pavel-kirienko/o1heap/README.md

 Remember that *r>0* -- following the semantics of `malloc(..)`, the allocator returns a null pointer if a zero-sized allocation is requested.

-It has been mentioned above that the abstract definition of *H* does not take into account the implementation-specific overheads.
+It has been mentioned that the abstract definition of *H* does not take into account the implementation-specific overheads.
-Said overheads should be considered to obtain a practical upper bound memory use needed for the application at hand.
+Said overheads should be considered when calculating the amount memory needed for a specific application.
-In order to take the overheads into account, we define the following refined memory consumption model:
+We define a refined worst-case memory consumption (WCMC) model below.

 nf = ⌈n/l⌉